Wilm0rien/EveOnlineMiningYield/README.md

 This table shows the different outcome of mining yield with the different ships and boost types with all skills set to 5.

-All numbers in m3/s per mining laser
+All numbers in m3/s per mining laser (ingame values listed for proving the numbers to be correct)

 |Ship|No Boost|Porpise Boot|Orca Boost|Rorqual Boost|Rorqual ICT1 Boost|Rorqual ICT2 Boost|
 |:-|:-|:-|:-|:-|:-|:-|